Landtag of Baden-Württemberg: History

+Building

+The facilities of the Baden-Württemberg State Parliament consist of two main structures: the square-shaped Parliament House, completed in 1961 and situated in the upper Schlossgarten, and the House of Representatives, inaugurated in 1987 on the opposite side of Konrad-Adenauer-Strasse.
+These are linked by an underground pedestrian tunnel for convenient access.
+The Parliament House holds historical significance as the first purpose-built parliamentary structure in Europe following World War II and is designated as a protected landmark.
+It was constructed under the direction of architects Erwin Heinle, a Stuttgart-based professor, and Horst Linde, head of the building administration at the time, based on a design by Kurt Viertel from Mainz.
+Notably, the initial winning proposal by Peter C. von Seidlein and Ulrich Schmidt von Altenstadt was instead implemented in 1964 as a university facility in Tübingen.
+The interiors of both buildings feature prominent artworks by renowned artists.

+From autumn 2013 through spring 2016, the Parliament House underwent a comprehensive modernization and refurbishment by Berlin's Staab Architekten at a cost of 52.1 million euros.
+The project focused on enhancing energy efficiency, updating technical systems, and redesigning the plenary hall's roof to introduce natural daylight, which had previously been absent.
+Architect Volker Staab was awarded the Hugo-Häring-Prize in 2018 for this overhaul.
+During the construction period, parliamentary sessions were relocated to the Kunstgebäude from September 25, 2013, until spring 2016.
+The inaugural session of the 16th Baden-Württemberg State Parliament took place in the revamped Parliament House on May 11, 2016.

+17th legislative period

+Following the Baden-Württemberg state election on March 14, 2021, the initial seat distribution for the 17th legislative period (May 1, 2021–April 30, 2026) was as follows:

 Elections are conducted using a mixed-member proportional representation system, with a minimum of 5% vote share to receive any seats.
 However, there are some exceptions, making the Baden-Württemberg election system one of the most complicated in Germany.

-The minimum size of the Landtag is 120 members, of which 70 members are elected in single-member constituencies with first-past-the-post voting, and 50 are elected by proportional representation.
+The minimum size of the Landtag is 120 members, of which 70 members are elected in single-member constituencies with first-past-the-post voting, and 50 are pulled from the party lists according to the principle of proportional representation.
 Overhang and levelling seats may be added.

 The main difference in their electoral system compared to the federal Bundestag is that there are no list members, making all members local.
 Proportionality is maintained by parties awarding remaining seats to candidates within a party who didn't win a geographic district (a Zweitmandat, or "second mandate") ordered by most to least popular (e.g. a candidate losing with 47% of the vote would be placed ahead of a candidate losing with 20% of votes in their district).

 This does mean that a candidate who placed second within their district isn't guaranteed a seat, if other losers in their party were more popular and if their party only needs a small number of seats to maintain proportionality.